jackcallister/react-vue-comparison/readme.md

 }
 ```

 Here is my "corrected" version.
 The above example is clearly trying to demonstrate the unreadability of JSX over templating by using extraneous branching and inline looping.
 Readability within a render function is determined by the programmer writing the code, wheras the templating system in Vue would determine the readability.
 Note: I'm unsure if one can call out to other rendering methods within the Vue `render` function, if that's not the case then this is a severe restriction.
+Edit: I looked into spliting out render functions inside the Vue render, no dice, you're stuck with doing everything in a single render function unless you call out to other functions and pass along props.
+A bit annoying but doable.

 ```
 renderList() {